Crowdsourcing: Recent Term, Age-Old Tradition

 The first truly major impact crowdsourcing had on shaping the modern world took place in 1884.
 In this year, the editors of the original Oxford English Dictionary placed an open appeal in local newspapers, asking people to submit definitions for as many words as possible – no matter how obscure.
 This tactic helped expand the dictionary and – subsequently – the lexicons of English speakers worldwide.

 The enormous potential of crowdsourcing innovation within the business realm became more widely recognized in the early 20th century.
 In 1916, the American peanut company Planters launched the very first logo crowdsourcing competition on record.
 A fourteen year old child was the winner – providing the design for the character ‘Mr. Peanut’ which continues to be used today.

 The corporate crowdsourcing trend picked up steam towards the end of the century.
 In 1979, Nina and Tim Zagat demonstrated another lucrative application of crowdsourcing with their “Zagat” guide – a compendium of crowdsourced reviews of restaurants throughout New York City.
 The publication that emerged from the “Zagat” would eventually be sold to Google in 2011 for $150 million!

 The paradigm-shifting arrival of the internet in the 1990s meant that companies could now crowdsource ideas at unprecedented ease.
 Sites like Wikipedia and iStock allowed users worldwide to contribute their knowledge efficiently, as well as find a wider audience for their creations.
 As a result, the theory and practice of crowdsourcing steadily became an increasingly predominant subject of analysis.

 Today, across all corporate and government sectors, the role of crowdsourcing for producing disruptive, ROI-generating ideas is more central than ever before.
 In 2014, a study found that 85% of the biggest global brands had used crowdsourcing tools and methodologies as part of their crowdsourcing strategy, over the last decade, and that they were three times more likely to use a dedicated idea crowdsourcing platform than other companies.
-It is this trend, and the custom-configuration demands that have arisen with it, that has helped inform the development of Qmarkets’ crowdsourcing software over the years.
+It is this trend, and the custom-configuration demands that have arisen with it, that has helped inform the development of Qmarkets’ idea crowdsourcing platform over the years.